 Trigger Codefresh pipelines from Azure Registry events

-It is possible to define and manage Azure Registry Pipeline triggers with the Codefresh UI.
+Define and manage Azure Registry triggers for pipelines with the Codefresh UI.

 This allows you to trigger Codefresh pipelines when an Azure Registry event happens (e.g. a new Docker image is uploaded).

 Manage Azure triggers with Codefresh UI

 - Creating a trigger in Codefresh.
 This will result in a special Codefresh webhook URL.

 - Creating a new notification in the Azure Registry that will use this URL to call Codefresh.